 42% reported that they had been asked about their work (49% in the South of England and in the Midlands and East of England; 30% in London)

+PREM data

 Table 6 summarises the PREM data received nationally and for NHS regions.
 As for the RAID and work data only a small number of RA patients (577) completed their questionnaires after 3 months of follow up; even when these questionnaires were returned the PREM question was not answered by 17% of patients.
 Nationally 78% of RA patients providing data agreed with the statement “overall in the last 3 months I have had a good experience of care for my arthritis” (87% in London and 76% in the South of England) and less than 2% disagreed or strongly disagreed.

 The national and NHS regional findings summarised above disguise considerable variation at individual trust level.